tartley/resume/Jonathan-Hartley-résumé.md

-I enjoy roles as both an individual contributor, and hands-on technical lead of small, happy teams, where I deliver business value by putting reliable, maintainable features into production on a predictable schedule (e.g. see "made.com" below.)
+I enjoy roles as both an individual contributor, and hands-on technical lead of small, happy teams, where I deliver business value by putting reliable, maintainable features into production on a predictable schedule.

-I create mentoring relationships and high trust environments, believing in compassion and integrity.
-I forge great team spirit and raise morale by building strong, jovial relationships, taking pride in our humane treatment of one another, and in our raised expectations of what we become capable of as a group.
-Great teams create great individuals, not the other way around.
+I believe in mentoring, radically jovial relationships, taking pride in our humane treatment of one another, and in our raised expectations of what we become capable of as a group.
+Great teams enable the creation of great individuals, not the other way around.

 I consult and mentor in Test-Driven Development (TDD), favoring the "London